 We live in a world where problems are numerous in number and stingier than ever.
-There are a lot of ethnic, social or other organizational problems among the workforces.
+There are a lot of ethnic, social, or other organizational problems among the workforce.
 But as they say, “Every cloud has a silver lining”, we can see these problems as opportunities in disguise.

 Confused?
 Let us clarify.